MuddyMaps/MuddyMaps.js/README.md

 ### 2. Configure settings.json

-Tell settings.json which CSV columns to look at for your data.
+Tell settings.json which CSV columns to look at for your data and which colors to use.

 Take a look at the settings.json file to get a feel for how it's configured.
 If you need further assistance, refer to this documentation.